My own path

 - developing in meditation my capacity to be aware of awareness itself, rather than the objects of awareness

-- bringing more Christ awareness into situations of suffering so that the burden of suffering rests less heavily on individuals, and can more easily be transformed
+- bringing more awareness of Christ (or the Buddha or other transcendent figure) into situations of suffering so that the burden of suffering rests less heavily on myself as an individual, and can more easily be transformed